 Current Civil SOL

-Age Cap Age 51 None if criminal conviction 1 st degree sex assault
+Age Cap Age 51 None if criminal conviction of 1 st degree sex assault

 Revival Law Revival up to age 48

 Discovery Tolling None

-Summary: The SOL for CSA claims is age 51, with revival up to age 48.
+Summary: The SOL for CSA claims is age fifty-one, with revival up to age forty-eight.
 A narrow exception eliminates the SOL for claims against any defendant, either individual perpetrator or other, if the perpetrator of the abuse has been convicted of first-degree sexual assault.

-Liability Limitations: Claims for CSA against the State of Connecticut are submitted to the Office of the Claims Commissioner, who may waive sovereign immunity.164 The notice of claim must be filed within 1 year after it accrues,165 and damages are limited to \$35,000.166 Charitable immunity was abolished by law in Connecticut in 1967.167
+Liability Limitations: Claims for CSA against the State of Connecticut are submitted to the Office of the Claims Commissioner, who may waive sovereign immunity.
+164 The notice of claim must be filed within one year after it accrues, 165 and damages are limited to \$35,000.
+166 Charitable immunity was abolished by law in Connecticut in 1967.
+167

-Other Tolling Theories/Causes of Action: Defendant's fraudulent concealment of a cause of action will toll the SOL, and the theory has been asserted successfully in CSA cases.168 Connecticut also recognizes a civil action for conspiracy that may toll the SOL on the underlying substantive tort to which the conspiracy must be joined, but in the CSA context, insufficient allegations have precluded its success.169
+Other Tolling Theories/Causes of Action: Defendant's fraudulent concealment of a cause of action will toll the SOL, and the theory has been asserted successfully in CSA cases.
+168 Connecticut also recognizes a civil action for conspiracy that may toll the SOL on the underlying substantive tort to which the conspiracy must be joined, but in the CSA context, insufficient allegations have precluded its success.
+169

-Civil SOL History Age Cap 0 Before 2002 Before 2002, the SOL was age 35.
+Age Cap Age Cap Before 2002 Before 2002, the SOL was age 35.
 170 2002 Extended to age 48 and eliminated the SOL for any claim that led to a first degree aggravated or sexual assault conviction.
 171 2019 Extended to age 51 (age of majority, 21, plus 30 years).
 This extension is prospective, meaning it only applies to actions based on conduct occurring after October 1, 2019, but it applies to non-minors ages 18, 19 and 20 too.
-172 ľ N/A No common law or statutory discovery rule for CSA claims.
-175

-Revival Revival Law

-2002
+172

-Revived CSA all claims until victims reach age 48 against all types of defendants.
+Reviva Revival Law 2002 Revived all CSA claims until victims reach age 48 against all types of defendants.
 173 Also, permanently revives claims when a perpetrator is convicted of first degree or aggravated sexual assault of minors or adults.
 174